Rpinto02/Similarity_Recommender/README.md

 **Sidenote** due to Heroku free restrictions only a sample of the database was deployed to showcase the project.
 However the app works properly with the whole database.

 ### Project presentation
-A video with the presentation of the project with details behind the several decisions taken throught the development can be found here.
+A video with the presentation of the project with details behind the several decisions taken throught the development can be found [here](https://youtu.be/82To-s2dl2o).
-(Work in progress)

 ## License
 [MIT](https://opensource.org/licenses/MIT)